borgmatic-collective/borgmatic/docs/how-to/backup-to-a-removable-drive-or-an-intermittent-server.md

 ---
-title: Backup to a removable drive or an intermittent server
+title: How to backup to a removable drive or an intermittent server
 ---
 ## Occasional backups